openstax/simulations/pendulum-lab/README.md

 1. If necessary, install [Node.js](http://nodejs.org) and npm (included with Node.js).
 2. Run `npm install -g grunt-cli` in the command line to install [grunt-cli](https://github.com/gruntjs/grunt-cli).
-3. From the root `template` directory, run `npm install` in the command line to install test and build dependencies.
+3. From the root `pendulum-lab` directory, run `npm install` in the command line to install test and build dependencies.
   * `npm install` fetches npm dependencies found in package.json and runs `bower install` as well which fetches front-end dependencies.

 ## Building & Testing

 ### Building

-From the root `template` directory, run `grunt dist`.
+From the root `pendulum-lab` directory, run `grunt dist`.

-The `dist` directory containing the built site will be added to the root `template` directory.
+The `dist` directory containing the built site will be added to the root `pendulum-lab` directory.

 ### Testing

-To run command-line tests, run `grunt test` from the root `template` directory.
+To run command-line tests, run `grunt test` from the root `pendulum-lab` directory.

 To view tests in a browser, you first need to